 On the webpage there is a prospectus and supplementary information, outlining how local authorities can submit applications, as well as the criteria on which applications will be assessed.

 The deadline for authorities to submit pilot proposals to DCLG is has now passed.

 Annual local government finance settlements

-Each year local authorities’ core funding allocations for the forthcoming financial year are announced by Government in the provisional local government finance settlement, usually in December.
+Each year local authorities’ core funding allocations for the forthcoming financial year are announced by Government in the provisional local government finance settlement.